A Better World Learning Journey Story: Pricing, Sustainability, and Alignment

 - We’ve worked out of way too many offices with free snacks to skip spending on meals.
 A lot of those meals were really, really good, too.

 The list goes on.
 It goes on for quite some time.
 Oof.
-If you’re ever curious about more of the story behind the scenes from our past, or want to connect on your experiences, please reach out.
+If you’re ever curious about more of the story behind the scenes from our past, or want to connect on your experiences, please reach out anytime.
 This stuff is incredibly fun and I am committed for good, though it also has been incredibly hard and still remains challenging.
 Connecting on these kinds of challenges is always helpful and so meaningful to me.
+And I share all of this with recognition that I have had some serious privilege to even be able to take these kinds of leaps and live like this.

-When I was 20, I wrote a business plan to raise $3.1MM to build a social entrepreneurship center at Park School.
+When I was 20, I wrote a business plan to raise $3.1MM to build a social entrepreneurship center at my former K-12 school.
 I was going to drop out and build an amazing community for social entrepreneurship at the K-12 level in and with my school and in Buffalo.

 We didn’t raise the money.
 Raising money is hard.
 It stayed hard through the years.
 I’m not great at asking for money for something that isn’t super tangible and easy to understand.
 I loved selling chocolate, because you’re about to eat what you just handed us money for.
-But it’s hard for a foundation to trust a young team with funding to make a vision happen that is really, really hard to pull off.
+But it’s hard for a funder to trust a young and inexperienced team to make a vision happen that is really, really hard to pull off.
 They need to see we’re committed, we’re not going anywhere, we’re ridiculously persistent, and that we simply won’t give up on this no matter what.

 It’s also hard to raise money that we love.

-We want to stay pure and super super focused.
+We want to stay pure to our mission and super focused.
 In short, we want to focus on the needs of teachers and students, not donors.
 When those things align, it’s a beautiful thing.
-We’re grateful that the funding we have raised to date was from humans who are very aligned with what we do.. people who trust our care for learning and adapting as we grow to make sure we’re always doing the best things possible for kids.
+We’re grateful that the funding we have raised to date was from humans who are very aligned with what we do — people who trust our care for learning and adapting as we grow.

 In not raising money over the past years in the way we dreamed of for Better World Ed, my mindset moved more and more to “how much awesome can we do with a scarce amount of funding!?”